gregsadetsky/nycnoise/docs/DEVELOPMENT-CYCLE.md

-### development cycle i.e. how to contribute code
+## development cycle i.e. how to contribute code

+- we'll use the established model described [here](https://nvie.com/posts/a-successful-git-branching-model/)
+  - TLDR: everyone works in feature branches, those branches get merged to `dev`, and then we merge from there to `main` when we're ready to release

+### step by step

-- work on a fix or feature in a separate branch (e.g. `git checkout -b my-fix`)
+- create a new branch based on `main` for your feature or fix (e.g. make sure you're on `dev` and have git pulled, then `git checkout -b my-fix`)
-- keep branch up to date with main (e.g. `git pull origin main`)
+- keep branch up to date with dev (e.g. `git pull origin dev`)
-- push code / branch to repo
+- push code / branch to repo (e.g. `git push origin my-fix`)
-- open PR
+- open PR on github
 - go through a code review
-- merge code to main
+- code gets merged to `dev`
 - delete branch
 - repeat